brian-j-smith/Mamba.jl/doc/samplers/bia.rst

 .. index:: Sampling Functions; Individual Adaptation Sampler

-.. _section-IAS:
+.. _section-BIA:

-Binary MCMC Model Composition (IAS)
+Binary MCMC Model Composition (BIA)
 ------------------------------------

-Implementation of the binary-state Individual adaptation sampler of Griffin, et al. :cite:`griffin:2014:IAS` which adjusts a general proposal to the data.
+Implementation of the binary-state Individual adaptation sampler of Griffin, et al. :cite:`griffin:2014:BIA` which adjusts a general proposal to the data.
 The sampler simulates autocorrelated draws from a distribution that can be specified up to a constant of proportionality.

 Model-Based Constructor
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. function:: IAS(params::ElementOrVector{Symbol}; args...)
+.. function:: BIA(params::ElementOrVector{Symbol}; args...)

-    Construct a ``Sampler`` object for IAS sampling.
+    Construct a ``Sampler`` object for BIA sampling.
 Parameters are assumed to have binary numerical values (0 or 1).

     **Arguments**

         * ``params`` : stochastic node(s) to be updated with the sampler.
-        * ``args...`` : additional keyword arguments to be passed to the ``IASVariate`` constructor.
+        * ``args...`` : additional keyword arguments to be passed to the ``BIAVariate`` constructor.

     **Value**

-        Returns a ``Sampler{IASTune}`` type object.
+        Returns a ``Sampler{BIATune}`` type object.

 Stand-Alone Function
 ^^^^^^^^^^^^^^^^^^^^

-.. function:: sample!(v::IASVariate)
+.. function:: sample!(v::BIAVariate)

-    Draw one sample from a target distribution using the IAS sampler.
+    Draw one sample from a target distribution using the BIA sampler.
 Parameters are assumed to have binary numerical values (0 or 1).

     **Arguments**